Skip to Main Content

 Jacksonville, FL 32224

-Note that this particular Nursing track does not require entrance exam scores.
-Receipt of materials may be verified with the Graduate School at (904) 620-1360.
+Receipt of materials may be verified in the application portal or directly with the Graduate School at (904) 620-1360.
 All materials must be received by the application deadline for consideration.
-Do not submit materials to the School of Nursing unless specifically requested to do so please.
+Do not submit materials to the School of Nursing unless requested to do so please.

 Admission Requirements